 Colon cancer is the third most common cancer in the United States.
 There are usually not any symptoms until a tumor is large enough to cause significant bleeding or bowel obstruction.
 For this reason, screening colonoscopy is done to detect colon cancer early or prevent it from developing by removing precancerous polyps.
 If colon cancer is found and has not spread away from the colon, a section of the colon is usually removed in hopes of curing the patient.
 Even if all of the cancer appears to have been removed surgically, chemotherapy may be administered under the direction of an oncologist.
 If cancer has spread to isolated areas of the liver or to the lung, under certain circumstances resection of the cancer in those locations can be undertaken along with the primary tumor.
 Chemotherapy for colon cancer has gotten much better in the last decade and even patients with cancer that can not be removed surgically are living many years.
-Schedule an appointment with our colon surgeon if you have questions about colorectal surgery or other colon & rectal surgeries.
+Schedule an appointment with our intestinal surgeon if you have questions about colorectal surgery or other colon & rectal surgeries.

 If you're looking for a colon and rectal surgeon in Birmingham, Alabama, Dr. Adam Harris can help you with your issues.
 Dr. Harris is the go-to colorectal specialist in Birmingham.
 Specialized in colorectal surgery and more.

 Dr. Adam Harris, MD, is a trusted General Surgeon in Birmingham, Alabama.
 He is Board Certified by the American Board of Surgery.
 As a Mayo Clinic-trained surgeon, Dr. Adam can help you with colon and rectal issues.
 Schedule your appointment today at (205) 995-9700.